MeshaalAlharthy/My_1st_Repo/README.md

 ## Pipeline Highlights

+- **Data augmentation**: Used oversampling for minority classes to further improve generalization.

 - **Custom text preprocessing**: Combined multiple descriptive columns (such as key identifiers, data types, process descriptions) into a unified input field with a special `[SEC]` token for better guidance to the model.

 - **Admin metadata integration**: One-hot encoded the "الإدارة" (admin department) column and incorporated it into the model architecture, allowing the network to learn additional patterns beyond text alone.